upendra-eth/nft_marketplace_by_dappuniversity/README.md

-This repository is clone of nft_marketplace repository of dappuniversity. link of original repository is https://github.com/dappuniversity/nft_marketplace
+This repository is clone of nft_marketplace repository of dappuniversity.
+- Link of original repository is https://github.com/dappuniversity/nft_marketplace
 ## Technology Stack & Tools

 - Solidity (Writing Smart Contract)